Gas Risk in Travel Trailers

 Do not use for space heating.

-Gas risk in caravans – appliances defined
+Gas risk in travel trailers – appliances defined

 It is still occasionally argued that a ceramic pot or whatever placed over a gas ring, or an oven door left open is ‘not an appliance’.
 This overlooks that devices are legally defined in terms of intent.
 Not necessarily content.
 A screwdriver may thus be defined as a device for dealing with screws.
 Or in dangerous areas at night, as an offensive weapon.
 The same reasoning extends to gas cylinders and cans of petrol.
 Either, carried onto a plane, is designated a bomb.

-Gas risk in caravans – safe heating
+Gas risk in travel trailers – safe heating

 Germany’s Webasto and Eberspächer companies produce (very similar) diesel-powered space heaters and space plus hot water power heaters.
 The Eberspächer product is also sold under the name Dometic.
 There are also many look-alikes.
 Truma has an LP gas-powered equivalent.